This post may contain affiliate links. Please read my disclosure policy.

-I love the line from the Sade song, “King of Sorrow” where she says “I want to cook you a soup that warms your soul.”
-This one will do just that, trust.
+I love the line from the Sade song, “King of Sorrow” where Sade says “I want to cook you a soup that warms your soul.”
+Well, this Portuguese Bread and Garlic Soup will do just that, trust.

 The entire point of eating for me is to enjoy the experience while nurturing my body.
 With all the spices, herbs and various nuts that can enhance that experience the happier I am.
 Add to that, vegetables, fruits, grains and meat and the balanced diet comes into play.

 I love trying out new recipes or replicating ones I’ve had in restaurants.
 This dish, known as Açorda à Alentejana, is a garlicky bread soup which hails from Rosa Filipe of O Barro restaurant in Redondo, Portugal.
 She claims it’s nicknamed “beggar’s soup” because it contains no meat or fish.
 Well not in my kitchen, at least not last night!
 I had some wonderful rotisserie chicken from Costco and used the breast meat for this dish.

 I wanted the soup, but with a little more fortification.
 My work recently has had me super busy and I wanted something to wake up the palette, fill me up with goodness and without a lot of fuss and time involved.

 I must say that when making the garlic and cilantro paste I was already in love with this one.
 The addition of some Serrano chiles and we were in heaven.
 This is a simplistic soup, easy to put together in a few minutes and satisfying.
 What more could you want?
 Flavor?
 Well this one is packed with it and will have you going back for more.

 First I cut up some day old sourdough bread into 1 inch cubes, spread them on a baking sheet and toasted them in oven until golden brown.
 It took a few minutes under the broiler, be sure not to burn them.